-Discover the features and management of Christchurch Harbour, a valued environmental and recreational asset to the borough of Christchurch.
+Discover the features and management of Christchurch Harbour, a valued environmental and recreational asset in the borough of Christchurch.

 Christchurch Harbour was formed 7,000 years ago when the sea level rose at the end of the Ice Age.
 Find out more about the history of Christchurch Harbour (pdf, 18kb) (opens in a new window).

 Find us on Facebook (opens in a new window) for regular updates.